-How to configure macOS security options for Keyman
+How to configure macOS Privacy settings for Keyman

 Keyman requires access to your keyboard in order to translate input.
-In macOS Catalina, there are three different Privacy settings you will need to configure in order for Keyman to work correctly:
+Keyman and macOS will prompt you to grant permissions to the following Privacy settings so that Keyman will work correctly:

 - Privacy / Accessibility